jonas205/jlibc/README.md

 You can easily add this file to a project or build system, and it should just work.

-I use Linux (Ubuntu and Arch btw) for work / personal / uni, so most of the testing / time is put into making it work on Linux.
+I use Linux (specifically Ubuntu and Arch btw) for work, personal use and uni.
+Because of this most of the testing and time is put into making it work smoothly on Linux.
-Most features should also work on Windows / MacOS, but they are only tested through the automated tests on Github actions.
+Most features should also work on Windows and MacOS, but they are only tested through the automated tests on Github actions.

 ## Usage
-This is a [stb-style](https://github.com/nothings/stb/blob/master/docs/stb_howto.txt) header-file library, so simply copy the relevant header into your project and use whatever build system you want.
+This is a collection of [stb-style](https://github.com/nothings/stb/blob/master/docs/stb_howto.txt) header-file libraries, simply copy the relevant header into your project and use whatever build system you want.

-Do `#define LIBRARY_NAME_IMPLEMENTATION` before you include this file in *one* C or C++ file to create the implementation.
+Do `#define LIBRARY_NAME_IMPLEMENTATION` before you include the file in *one* C or C++ file to create the implementation.

 ```C